-The savings accounts rates being offered by the big 5 banks are at some of the lowest they have been for a while.
-With savings rates ranging from 0.01% to 0.10%, you are no longer getting much in returns.
+The savings account rates offered by the big five banks are not very competitive.
+With savings rates ranging from 0.01% to 1.80%, you are not getting much in return.

 CI Direct Investing recently joined the ranks of financial institutions offering non-promotional high interest rates.
 Its HISA account has no fees, no minimums, and transactions are free.